aelzenaar/ncea-notes/unibooks.md

  * Walter Rudin, _Principles of Mathematical Analysis_.
 No comment needed - I prefer L&S for multivariable analysis, though.
 (I did try to work through chapter 9, and despite knowing what he was trying to do at every point - it's just material from 253 - it's incredibly clunkly and awful.
 Belive me, I thought the Chicago bibliography was exaggerating on this point, but it turns out that they were entirely correct.)
-It is by far the cleanest exposition of metric space theory on this list.
-(515.8 R91)
+It is by far the cleanest exposition of metric space theory on this list. ([Errata and notes](https://math.berkeley.edu/~gbergman/ug.hndts/#Rudin)) (515.8 R91)
  * A.N.
 Kolmogorov and S.V.
 Fomin, _Introductory Real Analysis_.
 Higher level than Rudin, covers Lebesgue integration in a much nicer way in my opinion.
 Includes a semi-detailed chapter on set theory from the point of view of analysis which is quite interesting for a different perspective.
 Lots of topology and metric space theory as well, with an abundance of linear algebra.
 (515.8 K81eYs)
  * James R. Munkres, _Topology_.
 This is the standard topology book, it's very clear with lots of examples and pictures.
-I didn't like the section on metric spaces, though - use Rudin here, it's a good supplement.
-(514.3 M96)
+I didn't like the section on metric spaces, though - use Rudin here, it's a good supplement. ([Errata](http://drorbn.net/index.php?title=10-327/Errata_to_Munkres%27_Book)) (514.3 M96)
  * Klaus Jänich, _Topology_.
-An easier introduction to topology which isn't rigorous enough for a third- or fourth-year course, but it does have some very nice pictures.
+An easier introduction to topology which isn't rigorous enough for a third- or fourth-year course (and probably not appropriate for anyone that's actually done any analysis at all yet, it's very handwavy), but it does have some very nice pictures.
 I liked it in first year when I wanted to learn more about topology.
 (514.3 J22Y)

 ### Geometry (353?)
 See also [Combinatorics and Finite Geometry (326)](#combinatorics-and-finite-geometry-326) above.